Skip to content

 MiFinity eWallet, iFrame 2.0 (cashier), PayAnyBank (bank payouts), PayAnyCard (card payouts), MiFinity eVoucher, UnionPay prepaid cards, MoneyExpress remittance

 Five product groups designed around the iGaming cashier flow.
-The MiFinity eWallet is the consumer-facing core: 80+ funding methods, 17 currencies, 21 languages, multi-wallet (up to nine per account), available across iOS, Android and web. iFrame 2.0 is the operator-side cashier — embedded payment page that handles in-flow KYC via Veriff, failed-card retry, method switching, and all the conversion-optimization the older iFrame product didn't.
-PayAnyBank handles operator-to-player bank payouts to 115 countries in the recipient's local currency.
-PayAnyCard handles operator-to-player card payouts to Visa, Mastercard and UnionPay cards globally, with real-time DCC.
-MiFinity eVoucher is the cash-funding rail — players buy a voucher from reseller partners with cash, redeem inside the cashier or to fund the wallet, no card or bank account required.
+The MiFinity eWallet is the consumer-facing core, with 80+ funding methods, 17 currencies, 21 languages and multi-wallet support (up to nine per account) across iOS, Android and web. iFrame 2.0 is the operator-side cashier, an embedded payment page that handles in-flow KYC via Veriff, failed-card retry, method switching, and all the conversion optimization the older iFrame product did not.
+PayAnyBank handles operator-to-player bank payouts to 115 countries in the recipient's local currency, and PayAnyCard handles operator-to-player card payouts to Visa, Mastercard and UnionPay cards globally with real-time DCC.
+MiFinity eVoucher is the cash-funding rail, where players buy a voucher from reseller partners with cash and redeem it inside the cashier or to fund the wallet, no card or bank account required.
 UnionPay prepaid cards (corporate/business issuance only) and the MoneyExpress cross-border remittance to mainland China round out the licensed product set.

 Payment Methods

 80+ funding methods aggregated inside the wallet.
 Cards: Visa, Mastercard, UnionPay (UnionPay directly via Principal Member status, the others via card processor partners).
 Bank rails: SEPA, local bank transfer, Trustly, Giropay.
 Mobile/digital: EcoPayz, PayU, Klarna, Google Wallet (added 2025 for Android funding).
-Cash funding: MiFinity eVoucher — players buy a voucher from a reseller partner with cash, then redeem inside the cashier or to fund the wallet.
-Crypto: Bitcoin and Bitcoin Cash via Cryptopay partner (1.8% fee, deposit only).
-The exact method mix is geo-dependent — Indian players see different rails than Chinese players see different rails than Brazilian players.
-The eVoucher rail is the underappreciated piece: for cash-economy markets and underbanked players it's a legitimate funding path that doesn't require a card or bank account at all.
-Methods MiFinity does NOT cover: PIX (Brazil's instant payment system — would need PayRetailers or AstroPay), most direct Open Banking rails outside SEPA (would need Trustly or Brite), stablecoins, USDT/USDC.
+Cash funding: the MiFinity eVoucher, where players buy a voucher from a reseller partner with cash, then redeem inside the cashier or to fund the wallet.
+Crypto: BTC, BCH, ETH, LTC and XRP via Cryptopay partner at a 1.8% fee, both deposit and withdrawal supported on the wallet side.
+The exact method mix is geo-dependent, since Indian players see different rails than Chinese players, who see different rails than Brazilian players.
+The eVoucher rail is the underappreciated piece: for cash-economy markets and underbanked players it is a legitimate funding path that does not require a card or bank account at all.
+Methods MiFinity does not cover include PIX (Brazil's instant payment system, which would need PayRetailers or AstroPay), most direct Open Banking rails outside SEPA (which would need Trustly or Brite), and stablecoins (USDT/USDC) for merchant settlement.

 Verticals

 iGaming is the explicit primary vertical and the only one MiFinity markets aggressively.
-Forex and travel are listed verticals but the public client narrative and product roadmap (iFrame 2.0, eVoucher, UnionPay China remittance, gaming-specific platform connectors) all point at casinos and sportsbooks. eCommerce gets occasional mention but isn't the focus.
-The 1,300+ live integration count is iGaming-weighted.
-For a non-iGaming operator looking at MiFinity, the question to ask is whether you actually need an iGaming-focused tool — the wallet's funding methods, KYC flow and cashier UX are tuned for player deposits and withdrawals, not subscription billing or marketplace flows.
+Forex and travel are listed verticals, but the public client narrative and product roadmap (iFrame 2.0, eVoucher, UnionPay China remittance, gaming-specific platform connectors) all point at casinos and sportsbooks. eCommerce gets occasional mention but is not the focus, and the 1,300+ live integration count is iGaming-weighted.
+For a non-iGaming operator looking at MiFinity, the question to ask is whether you actually need an iGaming-focused tool, since the wallet's funding methods, KYC flow and cashier UX are tuned for player deposits and withdrawals rather than subscription billing or marketplace flows.

 Methods